1986 Stanley Cup playoffs: Playoff bracket

 In the division semifinals, the fourth seeded team in each division played against the division winner from their division.
 The other series matched the second and third place teams from the divisions.
 The two winning teams from each division's semifinals then met in the division finals.
 The two division winners of each conference then played in the conference finals.
-The two conference winners then advanced to the Stanley Cup Finals.
+The two conference winners then advanced to the Stanley Cup Final.
 This was the first postseason since the 1981-82 realignment that home ice advantage was awarded to the team that had the better regular season record for all four rounds of the playoffs.

 Each division semifinals series was competed in a best-of-five playoff following a 2–2–1 format (scores in the bracket indicate the number of games won in each series), with the team with home ice advantage playing at home for games one and two (and game five, if necessary), and the other team playing at home for game three (and game four, if necessary).
 In the other three rounds, each series was competed in a best-of-seven playoff following a 2–2–1–1–1 format, with the team with home ice advantage playing at home for games one and two (and games five and seven, if necessary), and the other team playing at home for games three and four (and game six, if necessary).

-The Stanley Cup Finals was changed back to a 2–2–1–1–1 format after using a 2-3-2 format (with the sites of games five and six switched) during the previous two Finals.
+The Stanley Cup Final was changed back to a 2–2–1–1–1 format after using a 2-3-2 format (with the sites of games five and six switched) during the previous two Finals.